Aesthetic Realism: Liking the World

 A central principle of Aesthetic Realism is that the deepest desire of every person is to like the world.
 It states that the purpose of art education—and all education—is to like the world.

-Honest like of the world does not depend on how fortunate one is, but on seeing that reality is made well because it has an aesthetic structure, which art shows.
 Siegel asked, "Is this true: No matter how much of a case one has against the world—its unkindness, its disorder, its ugliness, its meaninglessness—one has to do all one can to like it, or one will weaken oneself?

 The Opposites

-Aesthetic Realism is based on the idea that reality has an aesthetic structure of opposites.
+Aesthetic Realism is based on the idea that the way to like the world honestly is by seeing that it has an aesthetic structure of opposites.
 Siegel stated that all the sciences and arts provide evidence of reality's aesthetic structure and can be used to understand and like the world.
-For example, motion and rest, freedom and order can be seen as one in an electron, the ocean, the solar system.
+For example, motion and rest, freedom and order can be seen as one in an electron, the ocean, the Solar System.
 These opposing forces of reality are within every person, and we are always trying to put them together.

 In Siegel's critical theory, "The resolution of conflict in self is like the making one of opposites in art."
 A good novel or musical composition, for example, composes opposites that are often in conflict in a person's mind or daily life: intensity and calm, freedom and order, unity and diversity.
 A successful poem or photograph or work of art in any medium, is therefore, a guide to a good life, because it shows the aesthetic structure of reality and ourselves.
 "All beauty," he stated, "is a making one of opposites, and the making one of opposites is what we are going after in ourselves."